...

 1. If you are looking for a very good 3a solution, I can recommend Finpension (compared for a long time and opened an account with Finpension at the end of 2020).
 It's also very easy.

-30. Thanks for the post and the link.
-I, having also done a Selma account a while back, have also opened a True Wealth account.
-I'm thrilled with True Wealth so far - especially the onboarding process.
-I've never experienced such an easy and quick onboarding process for a bank account.
-Too bad you didn't include that part in the testimonial.
+32. Many thanks for the article and the link.
+Having opened a Selma account some time ago, I have also opened a True Wealth account.
+So far I'm thrilled with True Wealth - especially the onboarding process.
+I've never experienced such a quick and easy onboarding process for a bank account.
+Too bad you didn't include this part in the testimonial.

 Also, the sentence that True Wealth is not a roboadvisor seems to be a mistake?
 According to my research, True Wealth is the largest roboadvisor in Switzerland.